These Boots Were Made For Winter Walking

 11 December 2013

-Listed as one of the UK’s top 10 winter walks, Silverdale in Lancashire is a low-land route with gorgeous views over Morecambe Bay.
+Listed as one of the UK’s top 10 winter walking routes, Silverdale in Lancashire is a low-land route with gorgeous views over Morecambe Bay.

 The vistas of the Bowland fells and Morecambe Bay change as you walk round the point, making Silverdale a unique place to visit for winter walking.

 Green woodpeckers can often be spotted on the first half of the walk too, so it’s an interesting outing for amateur birdwatchers.

 - Begin at Woodwell car park, listen out for the water cascade from the cliff base.
 Turn right and follow the path along the field, then climb the steps and cross the road.
 Follow either of the two marked routes that bend to the left and climb the stone stile.
 In the next field, turn left to follow a path through a gate to the top of the hill.